 Is completion of a PGY-1 pharmacy residency program required to apply for this fellowship?

-Completion of an ASHP-accredited PGY-1 residency is not required to apply for the fellowship.
-Candidates must graduate from an ACPE-accredited school of pharmacy.
+Completion of an ASHP-accredited residency is preferred, but not required.
+Candidates must have graduated from an ACPE-accredited school of pharmacy.

 Do I need to be licensed to practice pharmacy in the state of Maryland to complete this fellowship?